jcholewa/voice-cheatsheets/cursorless.md

     - move the cursor after the closest pair - post pair
     - go to the function being called - follow \[func name\]

+- Scrolling
+    - scroll the target to the top/centre/bottom - crown/centre/bottom \[target\]

 - Swapping
     - swap two targets - swap \[blue air\] with \[green bat\]
     - swap two function calls with their arguments - swap call \[blue air\] with \[green bat\] or swap arg \[blue air\] with \[green bat\]